Pictured: Drs. Kenneth Bielak, Rebecca Morgan, Kendra Kemmet, and 2016/17 fellow Igor Prus

 Fellows will be expected to maintain proficiency in their specialty, which includes one half-day per week of primary care or continuity care with an associate PM&R Faculty.
 Other requirements include service on one committee in at least two different care settings (Graduate School of Medicine, UT Student Health, University Family Physicians, University of Tennessee Medical Center), scholarly activity including case reports, case presentations, or original research, and finally a quality improvement initiative.

-The fellow has ample opportunity to learn through active participation, while refining his/her skills when educating other learners such as residents and medical students.
-Team physician experience is garnered throughout the year.
-Scholarly activity is required according to ACGME standards as noted, and is supported in conjunction with the University of Tennessee Graduate School of Medicine with a dedicated research week to develop and outline research projects, and a conference allowance to encourage attendance at national and regional educational and scholarly events.
+Our fellow will be allocated an ultrasound machine to use in the office and to take to coverage events.
+Fellows are encouraged to practice scanning at home to complement their learning in didactics, the cadaver lab, and in clinic.
+Scholarly activity is required according to ACGME standards; and is supported in conjunction with the University of Tennessee Graduate School of Medicine with a dedicated research week to develop and outline research projects, and a conference allowance to encourage attendance at national and regional educational and scholarly events.
 These educational opportunities are coupled with our weekly sports medicine academic conferences and journal club.
 This program is ideal for motivated and energetic applicants who want to develop expertise in clinical and research skills, while making an impact on the dynamic field of sports medicine.

 Fellows are selected through the National Resident Matching Program (NRMP).
 Applications can be obtained through Electronic Residency Application Services (ERAS).
-Applicants must receive training in Family Medicine, Internal Medicine, Pediatrics, or Emergency Medicine, as well as Physical Medicine and Rehabilitation.
+Applicants must receive training in Family Medicine, Internal Medicine, Pediatrics, Emergency Medicine, or Physical Medicine and Rehabilitation.

 Deadline: Deadline for applications is September 1, and initial reviews will be conducted early to mid August.
 Interviews will be offered beginning late August.